-It’s Father’s Day, when America celebrates all the great things fathers do for their kids.
-But animals have really hard-working dads, too, and one who should definitely get a shout-out is the gafftopsail catfish.
-After the mama catfish lays her eggs, the dad carries those eggs around in his mouth for a whole month.
-He can hold up to 55 of them, each almost as big as a golf ball.
-Worse yet, he can’t eat anything that whole time, or he’ll accidentally swallow his own kids.
-Then when the babies hatch, they’re each already about 2 inches long, but he still carries them for a few weeks until they grow to 4 inches.
-And, of course, he still can’t eat anything until they move out.
-That is one patient — and hungry — dad.
+It’s Father’s Day, when America celebrates all our great dads.
+But one animal dad who gets a shout-out is the gafftopsail catfish.
+After the mama catfish lays her eggs, the dad carries those eggs around in his mouth for a whole month!
+He can hold up to 55 of them, each as big as a golf ball.
+Worse yet, he can’t eat anything that whole time, or he’ll accidentally swallow his kids.
+When the babies hatch, they’re already 2 inches long, but he carries them for a few weeks until they’re 4 inches long — and he still can’t eat until they move out.
+That is one patient — and hungry — dad!

 Wee ones: When the babies grow from 2 inches to 4 inches, how much longer are they when they finally “move out”?